 Meet a professional musher and take a ride on a dogsled pulled by beautiful Alaskan huskies.
 When you’re ready for some refreshment, pull up an ice stool and sit at the bar made of sculptured ice, then order a shot of vodka or juice served in an ice glass.
 It’s one of the most memorable Baltic cruise excursions you’ll experience during your vacation.

 2: Explore the Medieval Old Town in Tallinn, Estonia

 Red brick-roofed houses, an onion-domed cathedral, city gates, and winding cobblestone streets are just some of the sights that make Tallinn, Estonia a wonderful place to spend a day.

-Enter the city through the Great Coastal Gate at the north end of Pikk Street and see Fat Margaret’s cannon tower which houses the Estonian Maritime Museum.
+Enter one of the most beautiful medieval cities in Europe through the Great Coastal Gate at the north end of Pikk Street and see Fat Margaret’s cannon tower which houses the Estonian Maritime Museum.

 In the lower town, view the long, limestone wall that was originally over two miles long with eight gates and 46 towers.
 Climb the tower for a view over land and sea, and walk on the city wall.

 Visit the oldest continuously operating pharmacy in Europe, opened in 1422, and operated by 10 generations of the same family.
 This historic site on the Town Square is still in operation as a modern pharmacy.
 A side room offers displays of apothecary glass and instruments dating back to the 17th century.